Skip to Content

 Known as the Paris of Siberia, Irkutsk is the city where the two lines of the Trans-Siberian Railway connect.
 The city will blow you away with its wooden architecture and neo-classical buildings.
 Irkutsk is located right next to the Baikal Lake, which takes us to the next point:

-6. Lake Baikal
+8. Lake Baikal

-There’s not much I can say about the world’s deepest lake that holds one-fifth of the world’s fresh water.
+There’s not much I can say about the world’s deepest lake which holds one-fifth of the world’s fresh water.
 Located in the south of Siberia if you’re traveling in the winter you will witness the marvelous look of the frozen Baikal.
 At this time of the year, you can literally walk on top of the lake.
 If you want to take a short detour you can go for the Circumbaikal Railway which takes passengers around the lake.

-8. Vladivostok
+Vladivostok

 Finally, we made it to the end of the rail line.
-Vladivostok is a city which is much closer to China and North Korea but the city has a surprisingly European feel.
-Vladivostok is comfortably framed by the rugged mountains surrounding the city and this location made the city the perfect choice for a center of Soviet Pacific Fleet.
+Vladivostok is a city that is much closer to China and North Korea but the city has a surprisingly European feel.
+Vladivostok is comfortably framed by the rugged mountains surrounding the city and this location made the city the perfect choice for a center of the Soviet Pacific Fleet.
 That’s why foreigners were forbidden to come here until 1990.

 Spending a week on a train (2 weeks if you’re going back) sounds like an amazing adventure.
 It is indeed, the longest train ride in the world that covers 8 different time zones and shows you practically all parts of Modern Russia and the differences between them.
-Just looking at the beautiful nature and endless steeps and the feeling of being lost in the middle of nowhere just adds to the reasons why the Trans-Siberian journey should be at the top of your bucket list.
+Just looking at the beautiful nature and endless steep and the feeling of being lost in the middle of nowhere just adds to the reasons why the Trans-Siberian journey should be at the top of your bucket list.

 Finally, the people.
 As I mentioned, the longest train ride in the world passes by 87 cities and villages.
-Unfortunately, you won’t have the time to visit all places individually but you can experience them through the eyes of the passengers that are boarding the train.
+Unfortunately, you won’t have the time to visit all the places individually but you can experience them through the eyes of the passengers who are boarding the train.
 The longest train ride in Russia is a very common way of transportation around the country and there will be a lot of people from different parts of Russia that you can meet on the train.

 Only a handful of nationalities can visit Russia without getting a visa.
 So, unless you’re from some of the former Soviet/Yugoslavian countries or South America, you probably need a visa before visiting.
 If you want to learn everything you need to know about getting a Russian visa and learning how much it costs, visit this website.